Scalar curvature rigidity of the four-dimensional sphere: Abstract

 \section{Abstract}

-Let $(M,g)$ be a closed connected oriented (possibly non-spin) smooth four-dimensional manifold with scalar curvature bounded below by $n(n-1)$.
-In this paper, we prove that if $f$ is a smooth map of non-zero degree from $(M, g)$ to the unit four-sphere, then $f$ is an isometry.
-Following ideas of Gromov, we use $\mu$\nobreakdash-bubbles and a version with coefficients of the rigidity of the three-sphere to rule out the case of strict inequality.
-Our proof of rigidity is based on the harmonic map heat flow coupled with the Ricci flow.
+Let $(M,g)$ be a four-dimensional closed connected oriented (possibly non-spin) Riemannian manifold with scalar curvature bounded below by $n(n-1)$.
+We prove that, if $f$ is a smooth distance non\nobreakdash-increasing map of non\nobreakdash-zero degree from $(M, g)$ to the unit four-sphere, then $f$ is an isometry.
+Following ideas of Gromov, we utilize $\mu$\nobreakdash-bubbles and a version with coefficients of the rigidity of the three-sphere to rule out the case where all the inequalities are strict.
+Our proof of rigidity exploits monotonicity results for the harmonic map heat flow coupled with the Ricci flow due to Lee and Tam.